Check out the heart and spirit behind PRAIRIE WINDS

 Sign up to hear about our production slate, speaking schedules, and our latest news.

-Copyright © 2024 Christian Worldview Church Ministries - All Rights Reserved.
+Copyright © 2025 3 Days Studios - All Rights Reserved.

-3 Days Studios™, 3 Day Studios Guild™ and Prairie Winds™ are trademarks of Christian Worldview Church Ministries - All Rights Reserved.
+3 Days Studios™, 3 Day Studios Guild™ and Prairie Winds™ are trademarks of Christ For All Peoples 501(c)3 - All Rights Reserved.

 Welcome!
 Join the Guild.
 Get Free eBook "Filmmaking for Christians" by George Escobar